Gchethankumar/TSA_EXP1/README.md

+### Developed by: G Chethan Kumar
+### Reference Number:212222240022
+###  Date:

 # Ex.No: 01 PLOT A TIME SERIES DATA
-###  Date:

 # AIM:
-To Develop a python program to Plot a time series data (population/ market price of a commodity /temperature.
+To Develop a python program to Plot a time series data of a Company's Revenue.

 # ALGORITHM:
 1. Import the required packages like pandas and matplot